 THE PROCESS TECHNOLOGY

-A filling pump (pneumatic or electrical) consistently feeds the biology treatment stage (over a period of 24 hours).
+A filling pump (pneumatic or electrical) consistently feeds the biological treatment stage (over a period of 24 hours).

 How is the FBBR connected?